pyserial/pyserial/documentation/index.rst

 This module encapsulates the access for the serial port.
-It provides backends for Python_ running on Windows, macOS, Linux, BSD (possibly any POSIX compliant system) and IronPython.
+It provides backends for Python_ running on Windows, macOS, Linux, and BSD (possibly any POSIX compliant system).
 The module named "serial" automatically selects the appropriate backend.

 Other pages (online)